localstack/localstack.github.io/content/blog/2023-08-31-localstack-has-joined-aws-marketplace-to-streamline-local-cloud-development-testing/index.md

 - **LocalStack in CI**: Spin up LocalStack in your CI pipelines to run tests before pushing out changes to production or to create ephemeral environments to showcase your changes with LocalStack.
 - **LocalStack Extensions**: Extend and customise LocalStack to integrate custom service emulators, such as Cloudflare & Stripe, into your LocalStack instance to enable your team go beyond AWS.

-With LocalStack now available in the AWS Marketplace, you can quickly leverage a streamlined procurement to access our cloud development framework.
+With LocalStack now available in the AWS Marketplace, you can leverage a streamlined procurement to get easy access to our cloud development platform.

 ## Subscribing to LocalStack in AWS Marketplace